 Tonya Gartshore Dipl S.T.
 RMT

 Tonya has a diploma in Shiatsu Therapy from the Shiatsu School of Canada & Acupuncture Institute’s two-year Diploma program.
 Her love of Shiatsu and alternative therapies led her to study at Algonquin college in order to offer her clients the services of a regulated professional.
 A graduate of Algonquin College’s Massage Therapy Intensive program, she is an experienced therapist.
-As well as being a massage therapist, Tonya offers several therapies including: shiatsu, acupressure, Thai massage, reflexology and facial acupressure.
+As well as being a massage therapist, Tonya offers several therapies including shiatsu, acupressure, Thai massage, reflexology and facial acupressure.
 All of these therapies can be offered as part of any massage therapy session.

 Olivia Semenick RMT

 Olivia is from Thunder Bay, Ontario and moved to Ottawa to begin her schooling in Massage Therapy at Algonquin College.
-She has had the opportunity of hands on experience in student clinic, as well as outreach.
+She has had the opportunity of hands-on experience in the student clinic, as well as outreach.
 She has worked with athletes, children with disabilities, prenatal clients and a variety of clients in water massage.
 Olivia took an interest in prenatal massage during her final year of school and intends to pursue completing additional courses in prenatal massage.
 She also plans on taking courses in craniosacral therapy, muscle taping, as well as doula training.
 Olivia looks forward to continuous learning throughout her career and intends to cater to the goals of her clients; whether it’s relaxation or for an injury.

 In her spare time, she enjoys travelling, paddle boarding, dancing, photography, and knitting.

 Amelia Brunet is a Registered Massage Therapist in the province of Ontario.